LTC2997 - Remote/Internal Temperature Sensor

 The LTC2997 provides a precise and versatile micropower solution for accurate temperature sensing.

 - Part numbers ending in PBF are lead free.
-Please contact LTC marketing for information on lead based finish parts.
+Solder plated terminal finish (SnPb) versions are non-standard and special terms and conditions and pricing applies if available.
+Please contact LTC marketing for information.

 - Part numbers containing TR or TRM are shipped in tape and reel or 500 unit mini tape and reel, respectively